Contact Us

 CON #1: User Interface Visual Design

-NetSuite has quite a nice looking interface in comparison with SAP.
+NetSuite has quite a nice-looking interface in comparison with SAP.
 At least it has a more standard folder structure and doesn't require transaction codes to navigate between pages.
-However, in comparison to Quickbooks, its not as visually stunning.
+However, in comparison to QuickBooks, it's not as visually stunning.
 Not bad, but there is room for improvement.

 CON #2: Permanent Hire Opportunities